OPERATION OF THE ASTROLABE

 point.

-Set the given date of the year.
+Set the given date .

 The longitude of the Moon is read at the 'now' mark.